 Digital or traditional

 The industry splits printers (aka presses) into two main categories; digital and traditional.

-Digital printers use print-heads to apply multiple coloured inks, or toners, to a substrate (printable media) in one go.
-These presses usually print CMYK (cyan, yellow, magenta & black - more on that later), but sometimes this is increased to include white, orange, violet, green and others, so it's possible to print more colours.
+Digital printers use print-heads to apply multiple colored inks, or toners, to a substrate (printable media) in one go.
+These presses usually print CMYK (cyan, yellow, magenta & black - more on that later), but sometimes this is increased to include white, orange, violet, green and others, so it's possible to print more colors.

 Stickers & labels get printed onto sheets or long rolls (known as a web).
 The type of label sold will depend on the type of printer needed.